The Love for Three Oranges (fairy tale): Wolof people

 Researcher Lilyan Kasteloot collected a Wolof language tale titled Jinne Ji, Ndaw Si Ag Picc Bi, translated to French as La djinné, la jeune femme et l'oiseau ("The Female Djinn, the Woman, and the Bird"), and also republished as La Femme aux trois citrons ("The Girl from the Three Lemons").
 In this tale, a man is rich and handsome, but with no wife.
 Even the local maidens do not strike his fancy, so he decides to find one himself.
 He takes a horse and goes for a walk, until he finds an old man in the forest.
 He explains the situation to the old man, who directs him to an orchard of lemon trees where he can find three lemons on a tree.
-The man follows the intructions and plucks three lemons, then opens the first: out comes a maiden who asks for tobacco and bread, but, since he has none with him, she returns to her shell.
+The man follows the instructions and plucks three lemons, then opens the first: out comes a maiden who asks for tobacco and bread, but, since he has none with him, she returns to her shell.
 He opens the second lemon on the road and releases another maiden that asks for tobacco and bread, but vanishes since she is not given any.
 With the last fruit, the man buys some bread and tobacco in advance and opens the last lemon, then gives bread to eat and tobacco to chew to the maiden.
 He establishes himself there with the maiden, builds a treehouse and they have a son.
 He leaves the lemon maiden in their house and returns to his country to announce he found a wife.
 The lemon maiden rocks her child to sleep and lets her head peak out of the house over a well.
 A female djinn comes to draw water and sees the lemon maiden's visage in the water, mistaking it for her own.
 The djinné spots the maiden atop the treehouse and convinces her to come down so she can braid her hair.
 It happens thus, and the djinné sticks a pin in her head, turning her into a bird.
 The man returns home and sees his wife does not look like she did before, and the djinné lies that people from her land alternate between beautiful and ugly features, which despairs the man, since he told his people he found a beautiful wife.
 Stil, he takes the false wife back and he is mocked by his countrymen for such an ugly wife.
 Some time later, the man joins other in capturing birds in the wilderness, and unknowingly captures his wife's bird form, which he brings home.
 The man's son plays with the bird and loves it.
 After some years, and the djinné says they must kill the birds.
 The child fears for the bird and begs his father to spare it.
 They spread the mat to eat, and the bird-wife perches on the plate.
 The son pets the bird and removes the pin, restoring his mother to human form.
 The djinné dies on the spot, and the man introduces the lemon maiden to his countrymen as his true wife.
 The tale was reprinted and sourced from Senegal.